 We have audited management's assessment, included in the accompanying Management's Report on Internal Control Over Financial Reporting, that MannKind Corporation and subsidiaries (a development stage company) (the "Company") maintained effective internal control over financial reporting as of December 31, 2006, based on criteria established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-The Company's management is responsible for maintaining effective internal control over financial reporting and for its assessment of the effectiveness of internal control over financial reporting.
+The Company's management is responsible for maintaining effective internal control over financial reporting.
 Our responsibility is to express an opinion on management's assessment and an opinion on the effectiveness of the Company's internal control over financial reporting based on our audit.